-All services of the leaders and guides
+All services of our leaders/guides.

-All transportation upon arrival to destination city
+All transportation upon arrival to destination city.

-All accommodations during tour dates
+All accommodations during tour dates.

 All entrance fees to museums, parks, etc.

-All meals (except alcoholic beverages) are included, typically from breakfast on the first full day through breakfast on the last full day
+All meals (except alcoholic beverages) are included, typically from breakfast on the first full day through breakfast on the last full day.

 Tour deposit is refundable, minus a $200 processing fee up to 120 days prior to departure.

 Note: Tour costs, itineraries and dates are subject to change.
-Prices may be affected by international currency exchange rates or itinerary changes.
+Prices may be affected by international currency exchange rates or necessary itinerary changes.

-Deposit for two: $600
+Deposit for two: $800

 Costa Rica National Parks